 How fast can we get through probate and distribute the estate?

-Usually six (6) to seven (7) months from the time of your initial interview is about as fast as a formal probate can go.
+If your are not eligible for a "summary" probate proceeding, usually six (6) to seven (7) months from the time of your initial interview is about as fast as a formal probate can go.
 There is about a 6-week delay from the time the initial Petition for Probate is filed until the first court hearing.
 This is followed by a four (4) month period for the filing of creditor claims that is required by law.
 Immediately after the end of the claim period, one can file for authority to distribute to the heirs.
 There will be approximately another six (6) weeks before the court hears that request (click HERE for a timeline of the probate process).
 Without knowing what may arise in a specific probate, no one can guarantee how long a probate will take.
 An experienced probate attorney, however, will not be bogged down with unnecessary delays.
 It is our goal to handle your probate efficiently, and to distribute to heirs promptly.
 In cases where there is an unavoidable delay or particular need, we can often get an early partial distribution of up to 50% of the estate.